schokotets/pdf-slides-utils/README.md

 # pdf-slides-utils

 a collection of (linux) utility scripts to deal with pdf presentations at uni

+Feel free to contribute: send pull request / open up issues.
+While these utils were created for my personal use, I thought others (e.g. uni students) could make use of them as well.
+The better the feature set and system support, the better the aid :)

 When `nix-shell` is installed, dependencies should be automatically downloaded on script execution.
 I assume the user has `nix-shell` installed when listing run commands.